theta360developers/blog/_posts/2019-12-11-privacy-policy.md

 ## [Do we disclose any information to outside parties?](#disclose)

-We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
-This does not include trusted third parties who assist us in operating our site, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
+We do not sell your personally identifiable information.
+Trusted third parties who assist us in operating our site, conducting our business, or servicing you, may have access to your information, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others rights, property, or safety.
 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

+As you have signed up for information on the RICOH THETA camera, your information may be shared with Ricoh Group companies included, but not limited to Ricoh USA, Inc., and RICOH Imaging.
+You agree that you may be sent information related to the RICOH THETA camera that could include information on firmware updates, software updates, educational opportunities such as webinars, events, special discounts, and promotional offers.

 <a name="third-party"></a>